LukasReschke/OpenCloudMeshSpecification/source/index.md

 The service must be usable by a lot of users in parallel.
 Because of that it is important to build the architecture in a scalable way.
 Every component of the architecture must be cluster enabled, accessible in a parallel way and stateless.

 ### Cookies
 To work together with load-balanced environments consumers SHOULD resend any cookies as defined in [RFC 6265](http://tools.ietf.org/html/rfc6265).
-As stated in the "Authentication" section any Basic Auth authentication header MUST be resend.
+As stated in the "Authentication" section any Basic Auth authentication header MUST be resend as the session referenced by the cookie MAY expire.

 It shall be noted that OCS endpoints MUST behave properly regardless whether cookies are resent or not.